Should Office Tenants Hire an architect?

 The tenant’s architect can help identify costly building materials and elements which may not be necessary.
 Removing these items early in the process can help optimize the improvement allowance negotiated and avoid surprises after the lease is signed.

 Adding Intrinsic Value at the Cost of the Tenant

 All commercial office buildings are assets to their owners.
 These assets have an intrinsic value which is affected, in part, by the value of the materials and finishes within them.
-Within any large-scale construction project to update a commercial office space there can be many decisions made that affect the value of the space and therefore the building.
+Within any large-scale construction project to update a commercial office space many decisions affect the value of the space and therefore the building.
 The key point here is to ensure that all of these decisions align with the tenant’s desired occupancy and use of the space.
 The building’s architect may not always consider the cost as the first priority when making suggestions.
 If the tenant is working from a tenant improvement allowance it is crucial to review all decisions and ensure the items are necessary, and cost effective.

 Ensuring Space Meets all Governmental Codes and Regulations

 Another advantage to using your own architect is to ensure that the newly updated office space conforms to all applicable codes and ordinances.
 Changes can occur over time and some offices will need to be updated and brought back into compliance.
 The architect will have key knowledge regarding these necessary updates and how much they will likely cost.
 As the tenant it is in your best interest to have the space meet code to avoid any disputes with inspectors down the line.
 Some smaller landlords may not perform all due diligence to ensure the space meets the required codes.
 Not all owners will file the paperwork to obtain a Certificate of Occupancy on behalf of the tenant.
 This issue could be uncovered if a city inspector were to inspect the building at some future date.
 An architect working in the best interest of the tenant would be mindful of all these considerations and more.